Non-local convolutional neural networks (nlcnn) for speaker recognition: Introduction

 \section{Introduction}

 Speaker recognition is the task of identifying a speaker based on their voice.
 Improving such systems has been an active area of research as there are many more practical applications, thanks to the increase in the popularity of smart voice assistants such as Amazon Alexa, Google Assistant, Apple Siri, and others.

 Speaker recognition can be categorized into two tasks: speaker verification and speaker identification.
 Speaker verification is the task of determining whether a voice belongs to a specific speaker, while speaker identification aims at classifying the identity of an unknown voice among a set of known speakers.
 In addition, according to the content used for recognition, speaker recognition algorithms can also be categorized as either text-dependent or text-independent.
-Despite active research and significant progress in the past few years, speaker recognition remains challenging in the speech community \cite{xie2019utterance, nagrani2020voxceleb,hajavi2019deep, Li_2020_icassp}.
-Traditional speaker recognition methods such as \emph{i-vector} systems are still used in the field \cite{Dehak2010,Romero2011}; however, deep neural network (DNN) based systems have become increasingly popular due to their ability to capture complex relationship among voice features and resulted in better accuracy \cite{nagrani2020voxceleb,hajavi2019deep,li2017deep,ding2020autospeech,Chung2020_odyssey}.
+Despite active research and significant progress in the past few years, speaker recognition remains challenging in the speech community \cite{xie2019utterance, nagrani2020voxceleb,hajavi2019deep, Li_2020_icassp,david_icassp_2018}.
+Traditional speaker recognition methods such as \emph{i-vector} systems are still used in the field \cite{Dehak2010,Romero2011}; however, deep neural network (DNN) based systems have become increasingly popular due to their ability to capture complex relationship among voice features and resulted in better accuracy \cite{nagrani2020voxceleb,hajavi2019deep,li2017deep,ding2020autospeech,Chung2020_odyssey,Hee2020_interspeech}.

 Among the DNN-based approaches, recently, various end-to-end convolutional neural network (CNN) based speaker recognition approaches have been proposed and have achieved state-of-the-art performance \cite{xie2019utterance,chung2020defence,ding2020autospeech}.
 In \cite{xie2019utterance}, the authors used simplified ResNet model for frame-level feature extraction and then aggregated the features into a fixed length vector by using a dictionary-based NetVLAD or GhostVLAD for end-to-end speaker recognition.
 In \cite{chung2020defence}, the authors conducted a comparative study by using different CNN architectures (VGG and ResNet) and loss functions for speaker recognition on public Voxceleb dataset.
 Similar to \cite{xie2019utterance,chung2020defence}, most of CNN-based approaches used off-the-shelf backbone networks for feature extraction which were originally designed for computer vision tasks.
 In \cite{ding2020autospeech}, the authors proposed a neural architecture search (NAS) approach to automatically learn the best CNN architecture for speaker recognition with primitives again typically used in vision models.